PierreBio/TaskManager/README.md

 ### Prerequisites

 - Python 3.11
-- (Optionnel) Poetry pour la gestion des dépendances
+- (Optional) Poetry for dependencies management

 ### Setup with Poetry